 by Linda Ayres

 Eliza was born in 1856 into a working-class family in the mill town of Droylsden, Manchester.
-She was one of six children of Mary and James Ridgway who was a carpenter and joiner.
-In the 1800s, the majority of working-class girls of Droylsden had completed their education at 13 and sometimes earlier.
+She was one of six children of Mary and James Ridgway, who was a carpenter and joiner.
+In the 1800s, the majority of working-class girls of Droylsden had completed their education by the age of 13 and sometimes earlier.
 With very few opportunities other than to enter dead end jobs, particularly in domestic service or in the cotton mills, marriage became a practical necessity for working class women.
 Their main purpose was to give birth and take care of their husbands throughout their whole life.

-From an early age, Eliza recognised that to escape from a life of drudgery was through education.
+From an early age, Eliza recognised that the way to escape from a life of drudgery was through education.
 At the age of 13, supported by her parents, Eliza began her apprenticeship under the pupil-teacher system at the Mayfield British School, in Manchester.
-The system focused on training teachers in which a senior pupil, of at least 13 years old, served as an apprentice, typically for five years, to learn the teaching profession.
+The system focused on training teachers, in which a senior pupil of at least 13 years old, served as an apprentice, typically for five years, to learn the teaching profession.
 Pupil teachers such as Eliza acted as a teacher of younger children, learning from observation and practical application while at the same time completing their own education.

 Eliza left her hometown in Manchester in 1882 to take up her position of Headmistress at Ampthill Road Infants School, Bedford.
 The school was described as a handsome modern building, accommodating 363 boys, 298 girls, and there were 313 infants, which came under the Harpur Trust.
 In 1887, her salary was £70 per year which increased to £80 in 1888.
 In the course of her time as Headmistress, she introduced the Kindergarten(infant garden) system.
 The Kindergarten for Play and Activity Institute was created by Fredrich Froebel in 1837 with the emphasis on play as well as including games, songs, and arts and crafts to stimulate children’s imagination and develop physical and motor skills.
 Froebel believed women were best suited to nurture children and become teachers for his schools.